 Medical Missions To The Dominican Republic

-Of the experience, Dr. Del Negro said, “It’s humbling to see how little some people in other parts of the world have.
-The lack of healthcare is astounding – people going blind waiting to have cataracts removed or even worse, living with untreated glaucoma or other treatable eye diseases that can cause blindness.
-We were there for such a short time, but being able to help even in a small way is gratifying.”
+“It’s humbling to see how little some people in other parts of the world have,” says Dr. Del Negro. ” The lack of healthcare is astounding – people going blind waiting to have cataracts removed or even worse, living with untreated glaucoma or other treatable eye diseases that can cause blindness.
+We are there for such a short time [each year], but being able to help even in a small way is gratifying.”